Entry19.png

 No one asked what I had just done.

-They just urged us forward to escape from whatever else could possibly drip down in front of us.
 As we moved away, I clasped my hands together to stop them from trembling.

 I could hardly believe it.
 Vortex Warp.